equivalent/scrapbook2/archive/blogs/2016-07-ruby-enumerable-enumerator-lazy-and-domain-specific-collections.md

 # => #<Enumerator: {}:each>
 ```

-So we could say that Enumerator are is an object that you can iterate
+So we could say that Enumerator is an object that you can iterate
-through and it hold a state of the next value, therefore objects like Array,
+through and it remembers a state of the next value, therefore objects like Array,
 Hash uses Enumerator to do it's iterations.

 > Ruby Arrays are really complex topic for another article.
 In reality